cherrypy/cherrypy/sphinx/source/basics.rst

    Refer to the :mod:`cherrypy.lib.sessions` module for more details about the session interface and implementation.
-   Notabley you will learn about sessions expiricy.
+   Notably you will learn about sessions expiration.

 Filesystem backend
 ^^^^^^^^^^^^^^^^^^

-Using a filesystem is a simple not to lose your sessions between reboots.
+Using a filesystem is a simple to not lose your sessions between reboots.
 Each session is saved in its own file within the given directory.